awslabs/multi-agent-orchestrator/examples/python/readme.md

-# AWS Multi-Agent Orchestrator Demos
+# AWS Agent Squad Demos

-This Streamlit application demonstrates the capabilities of the AWS Multi-Agent Orchestrator framework by showcasing how specialized AI agents can collaborate to solve complex tasks using Amazon Bedrock and Anthropic's Claude models.
+This Streamlit application demonstrates the capabilities of the AWS Agent Squad framework by showcasing how specialized AI agents can collaborate to solve complex tasks using Amazon Bedrock and Anthropic's Claude models.

 ![Demo app](./img/screenshot.png)